 No to worry!
 The expert plumbers of Santa Fe Express are here to guide you through the nonsense and help you find the water heater that best fits your needs.

 With proper care and maintenance, new water heaters can deliver reliable service for a decade or more, which means that once you have your new one, you’ll be set for years to come.

 When choosing a new water heater, the first thing to consider is its capacity for producing hot water.
 If you’re only heating water for a single person, yourself, then you may be better off using nothing but the sun’s glorious rays to warm your bathwater(no, seriously).
 However, families of 6 or more will need a water heater to provide copious amounts of on-demand hot water.

-Before selecting a water heater, you will need to determine the amount of hot water your family uses.
-Take the total number of people living in your residence and add 1 to that number.
+Before selecting a water heater, you must determine the amount of hot water your family uses.
+First, take the total number of people living in your residence and add 1 to that number.
 Then take that sum and multiply it by 12.
 The result is the first-hour rating.
 This is the amount of hot water in gallons that a water heater should be able to make during the first hour that a faucet is open.

 A tankless(or on-demand) water heater is rated based on the gallons per minute (GPM) that flow from a single faucet.
 Determine the number of hot water faucets that typically operate simultaneously in your household, and multiply this number by three, the average GPM flow rate of a tap.
 The result is the heating capacity rating of a tankless unit.

 With these few pieces of advice in mind, you should be able to tell if a water heater can meet the needs of your household.

 Water Heaters Are As Unique As People